-The service will be provided within a purpose-built centre consisting of three separate buildings:
+The service will soon be provided within a purpose-built youth refuge consisting of three separate buildings:

 - 8-bed communal living building

 - 2-bedroom unit for young people and their children/families

 The design is based on leading specialist youth-focused practice.

 What does the refuge offer?

-Service delivery is based on the enhanced youth refuge model aiming to improve outcomes for young people as a part of a homelessness prevention approach by:
+Service delivery is based on the enhanced youth refuge model aiming to improve outcomes for young people as a part of a homelessness prevention approach that includes access to: